BilalHamzaCaptain/React-TodoList-App/README.md

 # React TodoList

-this is a very simple todo list application written using React.js
+This is a very simple todo list application written using React.js

-the `node_modules` have not been uploaded.
+The `node_modules` have not been uploaded.
+Try it yourself.

 <h3>How to run it</h3>